SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ⟮rise⟯|⟮↗︎◌⟯
 ⟮fall)⟯|⟮↘︎◌⟯

-Why does it make sense to have a downstep at the end of a word?  ⟮Because any attached morphemes will inherit the downstep⟯ What does the downstep arrow apply to?  ⟮Everything after it⟯

 ##### speech tempo

-Speech tempo is the measure of segments per unit of time.
+»⟮Speech tempo⟯« is the measure of ⟮＿segments＿⟯ ⟮per unit of time⟯.

 #### prosody that isn't prosidc features

 ##### rhythm

-Rhythm is not typically varied as a prosodic feature, rather it is mainly varied between languages and thus is an important category in linguistic typology.
+⟮Rhythm⟯ is not typically ⟮varied as ＿a prosodic feature＿⟯, rather it is mainly ⟮varied between languages⟯ and thus is an important category in ⟮＿linguistic typology＿⟯.
-Rhythm is mainly determined by isochrony.
+⟮Rhythm⟯ is mainly determined by ⟮＿isochrony＿⟯.

 ##### isochrony

-Isochrony is the property of which linguistics units occupy equal time.
+»⟮Isochrony⟯« is the property of ⟮which ＿segments＿⟯ ⟮occupy equal time⟯.
 There are three broad ways languages can be isochronically.
-The three isochronic types are: syllable-timed, mora-timed, and stress-timed.
+The three ＿isochronic＿ types are: ⟮＿syllable-timed＿⟯, ⟮＿mora-timed＿⟯, and ⟮＿stress-timed＿⟯.
-The three isochronic types don't seem to exist as extremes, rather a language makes use of all three types to greater or lesser degrees depending on the language.
+The three ＿isochronic＿ types don't seem to exist as extremes, rather a language makes use of all three types to greater or lesser degrees depending on the language.

 ###### isochronic types